Best Canvas Prints Reviews by PhotographyTalk

 Let’s get back to talking about the print itself.

 Again, the colors are spot on, my shadows are not too dark, and detail is maintained throughout this print.
 The reflection of the water still looks wet, even on canvas!
+But this speaks to the quality canvas these guys produced for me.
+It is wall art that I will be proud to display in my home.

 These guys took the time to position my signature so it wasn’t hanging over the edge, too.
 Like the others, this print looks good from 15 feet away, but where this one shines and the others didn’t, is it looks great one foot away!
-CanvasHQ plays the inside close came like Super bowl champs!
+CanvasHQ plays the inside close game like Super bowl champs!

 Final Thoughts on This ‘2019 Best Canvas’ $100 Secret Shopper Print Shootout